 I am a specialist in American Religious and Cultural Studies, with a focus on the religious right and systems of dehumanisation.
 My work tackles critical contemporary issues of global significance, including Islamophobia, antisemitism, transphobia, and religious nationalism.
 I currently work as an Irish Research Council Postdoctoral Fellow at University College Dublin, where my research analyses the relation between evangelical demonology, authoritarianism, and “post-truth politics” in Trump’s America.

 I earned my PhD in the Study of Religions from SOAS, University of London, funded by the UK Arts and Humanities Research Council.
 My doctoral dissertation used deconstruction to analyse discourses of sovereignty, apocalypticism, and demonology in the post-9/11 USA.
 Since completing my doctorate I have held positions in the United Kingdom, Japan, and Ireland, bringing this transnational experience to bear in both my scholarship and pedagogical practice.
-I have been published in leading peer-reviewed journals such as Ethnic and Racial Studies, Patterns of Prejudice, and Zygon: Journal of Religion and Science, as well as in edited scholarly collections, including The Hermeneutics of Hell (Palgrave Macmillan, 2017) and The Concept of Hell (Palgrave Macmillan, 2015).
+I have been published in leading peer-reviewed journals such as Religion and Ethnic and Racial Studies, as well as in edited scholarly collections, including The Hermeneutics of Hell (Palgrave Macmillan, 2017) and The Concept of Hell (Palgrave Macmillan, 2015).

 My first monograph, Passing Orders: Demonology and Sovereignty in American Spiritual Warfare (Fordham University Press, 2021), deploys critical theory, critical race theory and decolonial critique to deconstruct “spiritual warfare” demonologies in the contemporary United States, demonstrating their imbrication in broader formations of American exceptionalism, ethnonationalism, and empire-management.